jasonbrodeur/SHAD-mapping/mapping-our-data.md

 - Add a web base map to your data frame:
 	- In the top menu bar, click on ```Web > QuickMapServices```.
 	- Explore and add a base map of your liking.
-Choose a web map for your base map (e.g. check out the OSM, Stamen, and CartoDB maps)
+Choose a web map for your base map (e.g. check out the OSM and CartoDB maps).
+Note that some maps (like Stamen) are no longer available and will not display.
 	- Be sure to right-click and ```Remove Layer``` for any layer you don't want to use.

 ## Task 2: Add our data file, turn it into a spatial layer